NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 Then choose how you want to log in:

 * all users can log in securely with Okta
-* pharmacy users can also log in with their pharmacy IT system if it is listed on the Log in page
+* pharmacy users can also log in with their pharmacy IT system, if it is listed on the Log in page

 ## Logging in with Okta